 Depression is a serious medical condition that you need help with until you feel better.
 Know that you are not alone.
-1 in 5 teenagers will be depressed at some point.
-Luckily, there are ways to get treatment.
+One in five teenagers will be depressed at some point.
+The good thing is, there are ways to get treatment.
 Learn about treatment for depression and what you can do to help yourself get better.

 Take Part in Talk Therapy

 Talk therapy can help you feel better.
 Talk therapy is just that.
 You talk with a therapist or a counselor about how you are feeling and what you are thinking about.

 You usually see a therapist once a week.
 The more open you are with your therapist about your thoughts and feelings, the more helpful the therapy can be.